zensimilia/discord-bot-legend/README.md

 # discord-bot-legend

-Simple Discord bot for The Legend Gamming Community.
+Simple Discord bot for _The Legend Gaming Community_.
 Can play music from Youtube link in _Pukan_ voice channel and play short audio jokes if player _Jager_ online and joined to voice channel.

 ## Setup and run